bocoup/Assistive-Webdriver/components/text-to-socket-engine-macos/README.md

 ## Usage

-1. Set up a local http server listening on port 8080.
+1. Set up a local TCP server listening on port 4449.
 1. Set speech output to Cher.
-1. All speech requests will be sent as HTTP GET requests to the local server.
+1. All speech requests will be sent as messages to the local server.